projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-interrupt.rst

 related modules like IDT, PIC, IOAPIC, and LAPIC.

 HV does not own any host devices (except UART).
 All devices are by default assigned to the Service VM.
-Any interrupts received by Guest VM (Service VM or User VM) device drivers are virtual interrupts injected by HV (via vLAPIC).
+Any interrupts received by VM (Service VM or User VM) device drivers are virtual interrupts injected by HV (via vLAPIC).
 HV manages a Host-to-Guest mapping.
 When a native IRQ/interrupt occurs, HV decides whether this IRQ/interrupt should be forwarded to a VM and which VM to forward to (if any).
 Refer to